IBM-Watson/design-guide/patterns/base/input--tel/README.md

 # Tel Input

-Basic tel input for a form.
+Basic telephone input type for a form.
+These can read for specific regex phone patterns, or by default, accept a numeric-only input.

 ## Available Classes